-As you may have heard, I just completed my $85 laundry room makeover.
-You heard that right.
-Eighty-Five Dollars.
-I painted walls, painted the dryer (to match the washer), created a lint box (from a cereal box), used a piece of cardboard to create a chalkboard Laundry sign, and more.
-One of my favorite things in the room is the wooden shelf overlay we made to cover our wire shelving.
+It is week 5 of the One Room Challenge, and we are working on a $100 Laundry Room Makeover.
+So far I have painted walls, painted the dryer (to match the washer), created a lint box (from a cereal box), used a piece of cardboard to create a chalkboard Laundry sign, and more.
+One of my favorite things in the room is the wood shelf overlay we made to cover our wire shelving.
 This is what our laundry room shelf looked like prior to the start of this project… Yep.
-That’s a towel I used to prevent things from falling through the cracks and don’t sit straight.
-My solution for the past 5 years was to lay an old towel on the wire shelving.
-(Cute, right?… Ummmm… no.)
+That’s a towel I used to prevent things from falling through the cracks.

-Because I had a limited budget ($100), I knew I wasn’t going to replace the shelf.
-I, instead, wanted to create an overlay that would mimic a wood shelf.
+Because I had a limited budget of $100, I knew I wasn’t going to replace the shelf.
+I, instead, wanted to create an overlay that would mimic a chunky wood shelf.
 Initially, I thought we’d cut a large piece of plywood down to size, but it was expensive.
 (You pay for the whole piece, unless you can find something in the scrap pile for 70% off; which I could not).
-We found some cedar fence posts; they are lightweight and $2.25 per post (we needed 5).
-Our shelf was 71″ long, and the posts were 72″ (perfect because there was 1″ cutout at the top… great for a picket fence, not great for a shelf).
+Instead, we found some cedar fence posts; they are lightweight and $2.25 per post (we needed 5).
+Our shelf was 71″ long, and the posts were 72″ (perfect because there was 1″ cutout at the top of each post… great for a picket fence, not great for a shelf).
 When we bought the posts, they were really wet, so we laid them out to dry.

 As noted, we cut off one inch from the tops of the posts, where they were angled.

-After the glue had completely dried, we sanded the boards down with our Ryobi Orbital Sander, starting with an 80 grit sandpaper, and working up to a 220 grit.
+After the glue had completely dried, we sanded the boards with our Orbital Sander, starting with an 80 grit sandpaper, and working up to a 220 grit.

 Because there is an overhang to the wire shelf, we cut the last post to create the front lip of the shelf.
 After sanding it, we used wood glue, and then clamped the front onto the larger shelf piece.
 While still clamped, we used a nail gun to secure the overhang to the shelf.
 (Of course, I don’t have a picture of this.
 Sorry. #bloggerfail)